yt-project/unyt/CONTRIBUTING.rst

   $ git tag vX.Y.Z            # where X, Y and Z should be meaningful major, minor and micro version numbers

+In any case, take care that the version number for the tag matches what was chosen for the version number.

 If the tests pass you can then subsequently manually do a test publication::

   $ python -m pip install --upgrade pip
   $ python -m pip install --upgrade build twine
+  $ python -m build # builds a source distribution and a wheel under dist/
   $ twine check dist/*
   $ twine upload dist/* --repository-url https://test.pypi.org/legacy/